ChideraDev/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-function that copies a string. function that compares two strings. function that reverses the content of an array of integers.
+function that copies a string. function that compares two strings. function that reverses the content of an array of integers. function that changes all lowercase letters of a string to uppercase.